Keith’s Wine Bar

 My dining partner goes for the kippers, a bunch of strikingly-orange, smokey, buttery fillets lay across some thick toasted brown bread and topped with yet another flawlessly cooked egg (this time it’s poached).
 It looks great, it tastes great, and everyone agrees: Keith’s is great.

 If you’re Liverpool-based, or in town for a visit, head south to Aigburth and do a mini-tour of the wonderful Lark Lane.
 Think Chorlton before the sharp-elbowed middle-classes colonised it, think of the most welcoming, most eccentric, most charming street in the North – that’s Lark Lane.
-Start your day at Keith’s, grab a cup of tea and cake at Freida Mo’s, then finish off your day with an evening meal at Hafla Hafla.
+Start your day at Keith’s, have a sweet treat and a browse at Freida Mo’s and Larks, then finish off your day with an evening meal at Hafla Hafla.
 Thank me later.

 107 Lark LaneLiverpoolL17 8UR View map